United Episcopal Catholic Communion, The Solomonic Order of St.Michael the Archangel

 The United Episcopal Catholic Communion, Solomonic Order of Saint Michael the Archangel Religious Order, was founded on September 1, 2017, by former Prior General Rev. Archbishop Vendegna and former Rev. Archbishop Rawcliffe.
 After the passing of the founder, Fr.
 Kenneth Torres, D.D. took over leadership.

 Our monastery-based church, affiliated with the Solomonic Order of St. Michael the Archangel (S.O.S.M.A.), is in San Francisco, California.
-We are open to all faiths and walks of life, operating as a Monastery, Home Base Ministry, and Virtual Ministry.
+We are open to all faiths and walks of life and operate as a Monastery, Home Base Ministry, and Virtual Ministry.

 S.O.S.M.A. has an Arch Diocese in San Francisco and another in California, with a new Diocese in Columbia, South America, led by Archbishop Father Cristian Camilo Piedrahita.
 Archbishop Kenneth Torres oversees the Archdiocese of California.

-As an independent Catholic Faith-Based Monastery Church under the Old Catholic Church, we conduct daily Mass and offer prayers for various needs.
+As an Old Catholic, Faith-Based Monastery Church under the Old Catholic Church, we conduct daily Mass and offer prayers for various needs.
 Our services include weddings, funerals, baptisms, and ceremonies for people of all faiths.
-If you have any questions, please get in touch with +1-(650) 204-0211.
+If you have any questions, please call +1-(650) 204-0211.

 S.O.S.M.A. features a Seminary for priest formation and Exorcism Studies for clergy appointed by their bishops.
 Our affiliated seminary is St. Charles Borromeo Seminary ( [https://sgecc.org/SCBSeminary/](https://sgecc.org/SCBSeminary/).
-Note that exorcism training is conducted separately by Archbishop Torres.
+Note that Archbishop Torres conducts exorcism training separately.

 Our Archdiocese operates 24/7, and priests are available at any time.
 In case of sickness or someone passing away, call +1-(707) 652-8490.
 During the Lenten Season, the San Francisco Diocese is open 24/7 for similar needs.

-Every day, a Mass is said for communities and departed souls seeking forgiveness for their sins.
+Every day, a Mass is given to communities and departed souls seeking forgiveness for their sins.

 Leadership includes Rev. Archbishop Kenneth Torres, D.D., Reverend Mother Talia Samedi, Rev. Archbishop Cristian Piedrahita, and Ret.
 Rev. Archbishop Matthew J. Rawcliffe.